-Module themes are designed around relevant business topics and may change to reflect issues facing business at that time.
+The EMBA curriculum consists of 16 courses across three terms.
+Term themes are designed around relevant business topics and may change to reflect issues facing business at that time.

-The first term is devoted to establishing the foundations of leadership and management.
+The first term is devoted to themes establishing the foundations of leadership and management.
 Participants begin their development of greater competencies in areas such as accounting and marketing.
 They hone their analytic and communication skills and explore various dimensions of leadership.
 The first term sets the stage for a greater appreciation of the importance of Cross-Enterprise Leadership.

 The second term focuses on more foundations such as finance, operations, and leading action and change.
-However, participants are challenged by increasingly complex issues involving the formulation and execution of corporate strategies, sustainability, and entrepreneurship.
+However, participants are challenged by increasingly complex themes involving the formulation and execution of corporate strategies, sustainability, and entrepreneurship.

 *Sustainability and Entrepreneurship are offered in either Term 2 or 3.

 The third term extends the first two terms with a more themes in a global context.
 The complexity of leading organizations across national boundaries is apparent in all our discussions.
 Our courses become increasingly Cross-Enterprise in focus and even more integrated with one another.
 The third term culminates with a dynamic module focusing on topical issues.

 *The Discovery Expedition, and Silicon Valley/Mexico City may be offered in either Term 2 or 3, depending on when you start the program.